Bain Case Interview Prep: Everything You Need to Know

 In the last step of the case interview, you’ll present your recommendation and provide the major reasons that support it.
 It is also good to include potential next steps that you would take if you had more time or data.

-The Three Most Common Types of Bain Cases
+The Most Common Types of Bain Case Interviews

 While you can be given any kind of business situation or problem, there are three types of cases that are by far the most common in Bain case interviews: